count-null/kraken-auto-stack/README.md

 The `alts` section defines the selling rules for each alt.

 e.x.
 Sell ETH for BTC.
-Sell all of it.
-Don't sell less than 0.1 ETH at a time.
+Sell all of it at once.
+Only if more than 0.1 ETH available.

 ```
 "ETH": {
   "minBalance": 0,
   "minSell": 0.1,
+  "maxSell": false,
   "quote": "ETH",
   "buy": "XBT"
 },
 ```

 e.x.
 Sell STORJ for BTC.
+Sell only 10 USD worth of STORJ.
 Keep at least 50 USD worth of STORJ at all times.
-Don't sell less than 10 USD worth at a time.

 ```
 "STORJ": {
   "minBalance": 50,
   "minSell": 10,
+  "maxSell": 10,
   "quote": "USD",
   "buy": "XBT"
 },
 ```

 e.x.
 Sell XMR for BTC.
-Keep at least 10 USD on hand.
-Warning a zero minSell may incur cost prohibitive fees.
+Keep at least 100 USD worth on hand.
+Dollar cost average 10 USD.
+Warning: a zero `minSell` may incur cost prohibitive fees by trying to sell dust.

 ```
 "XXMR": {
-  "minBalance": 10,
+  "minBalance": 100,
   "minSell": 0,
+  "maxSell": 10
   "quote": "ZUSD",
   "buy": "XXBT"
 },
 ```

-Older pairs use the X/Z format for crypto/fiat.
+Older pairs use the X/Z prefix for crypto/fiat tickers.
 You will need to specify those explicitly.
-[Find your ticker](https://support.kraken.com/hc/en-us/articles/360000920306-Ticker-pairs).
+[Find your pair!](https://support.kraken.com/hc/en-us/articles/360000920306-Ticker-pairs)